 - If filter is dirty, replace with the manufacturer's recommended filter of the same size and type.

-Amazing as it may seem, filters can greatly affect your home's airflow, which is why we recommend asking the manufacturer.
-A higher quality HEPA filter that is designed to catch tinier debris will obstruct airflow more than a cheaper filter.
-With restricted airflow comes more pressure on your system, so you ought to verify that your HVAC system was built to handle it.
-Otherwise, you may experience lowered heating and cooling efficiency in your home, and system parts may break down much faster than otherwise.
+Amazing as it may seem, filters can greatly affect your home's airflow, which is why we recommend checking in with the manufacturer.
+A more expensive HEPA filter that is designed to catch tinier debris will obstruct airflow more than a cheaper filter.
+With restricted airflow comes more pressure on your system, so you ought to verify that your HVAC system was made to handle it.
+Otherwise, you could experience lowered heating and cooling efficiency in your home, and system parts may break down much faster than normal.